Inrunner: Usage in drones and model aircraft

 In many cases the inrunner is "ironless" in that there is no iron stator core to magnetize.
 The wire is run inside the can and held in place by epoxy or other resin material.
-Because there is no magnetic iron core, ironless in runners have no "cogging", in that they spin freely with no magnetic interaction when power is disconnected.
+Because there is no magnetic iron core, ironless in runners have no cogging, in that they spin freely with no magnetic interaction when power is disconnected.
 A well-designed ironless inrunner is extremely efficient.
 This is because there is virtually no iron magnetization loss and very little windage loss in the motor.
-However, due to the lack of a magnetic stator core, the ironless motor has very low torque but also higher Kv (a unit that is defined as RPM per volt) when compared to an iron core motor.
+However, due to the lack of a magnetic stator core, the ironless motor has very low torque but also higher motor velocity constant (Kv, a unit that is defined as r/min per volt) when compared to an iron core motor.